roualdes/bridgestan/README.md

 ## Research using BridgeStan

-If you use BridgeStan in your research, please consider citing [our JOSS paper](https://joss.theoj.org/papers/10.21105/joss.05236) and letting us know so we list your project here.
+If you use BridgeStan in your research, please consider citing [our JOSS paper](https://joss.theoj.org/papers/10.21105/joss.05236) and letting us know so we can list your project here.

 - [*Verified Density Compilation for a Probabilistic Programming Language*](https://doi.org/10.1145/3591245)
 - [*Variational Inference with Gaussian Score Matching*](https://arxiv.org/pdf/2307.07849.pdf)